ryu58967/ryu58967.github.io/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+title: Welcome to Kendrick Ayala's homepage!
+description: Feel free to bookmark this to see my past work and references